 The Sam Noble Museum operates under strict requirements for cleanliness and sanitation, especially with regard to preventing infestation.
 The department of Integrated Pest Management requests that you avoid bringing “organic” materials into the museum.
 All items brought into the museum are subject to inspection.
 If items are found to be dirty, they will not be allowed into the event spaces until they are clean.
 Please insure that your props, costumes and other possessions are clean and free of dust, dirt, cobwebs, insect nests, grasses, etc. Organic items such as feathers, furs, hides, basketry and plant materials are subject to inspection and possible quarantine.
 Traditional regalia that includes feathers, animal hides and woven fabrics or basketry is generally permitted during the Fair, though the Sam Noble Museum reserves the right to prohibit questionable materials from entering the building.
-Corrugated cardboard is a source of harborage and food for pests.
+Corrugated cardboard is a source of harborage and food for pests; consider using poster board, fiber board, etc. as alternatives.
 As such, it is not permitted inside the museum.
 If you need to bring materials into the museum, we ask that you transport them in plastic containers or bags, not corrugated cardboard boxes.

 Food and Drink